ZionHolder/ibm-rag-agentic-ai/course-1_intro-to-rag/README.md

 ## Relfection
 - Cools cools.
 Before this I was a bit shaky about what NLP is but I believe I have a decent grasp on it now and how it plays a part in LLMs.
 There of course needs to be an NLP step to do NLU then NGU after the job is done.

+## 🧠 Lesson: Intro to In-Context Learning
+- **In-context Learning** = Providng examples of what you want to achieve at the same time as giving the instructions.
+- **Prompt** = Input given to a gernrative AI to achieve an output.
+Broken down into two main parts: Instruction and Context
+- **Prompt Engineering** = Clarifying a prompt to achieve better output from the LLM.
+- A well structured prompt should provide Instruction (What to do) -> Context -> Input data (Data the LLM will be performing the instruction with) -> Output (Where you want the LLM to include the output)

+## Reflection
+It seems as if majority of people (including myself) are prompting haphazrdly.
+Unless LLMs like ChatGPT format the inpout in a certain way for you, I believe that prompting properly even in ChatGPT, Gemini, Llama, Sora, Veo3 etc. can provide more accurate results.
+As a result, enhancing productivity compared to normal everyday prompting.
+Of course though, normal everyday prompting has it's place for simple questions or tasks.

+## 🧠 Lesson: Intro to Langchain
+- **Langchain** = Python Framework that allows devs to easily intergrate LLMs into their applications
+- It is modular and helps put together the process like building blocks or links the parts of the process by chains.
+It can easily integrate with vector DBs allowing for quick information retrival.
+- Langchain can be used with external libraries and models.

+## Reflection
+I knew a bit about langhchain before so no surprises here.
+It was cool to learn why there's "Chain" in the name.

+## 🧠 Lesson: Advanced Methods of Prompt Engineering

+- **Zero-shot Prompting** = Prompting with no examples.
+The LLM is given a task with no examples
+- **One-shot Prompting** = Prompting with one example.
+The LLM is given a single example of expected output and is expected to do the task modelled like the example.
+- **Few-shot Prompting** = Promting with a few examples to give more context.
+The LLM is given multiple examples and generalises how it should output based on the given output.
+- **Chain-of-Thought Prompting** = A prompting method where an LLM is prompted to solve a problem and show the "thought process"eg. breaking down math problems step by step.
+- **Self Consistency** = Prompt technique used to generate multiple independent answers to the same question, then evaluates the answers to determine the most consistent result.
+This increases reliability.
+- **Prompt Template** = A base for a prompt that helps with generating effective prompts.
+Uses placeholders.. kind of like a function.

+CODE SNIPPET:
+---
+from langchain_core.prompts import PromptTemplate prompt_template = PromptTemplate.from_template(
+  "Tell me a {adjective} joke about {content}."
+)

+prompt_template.format(adjective="funny", content="chickens")

+-> "Tell me a funny joke about chickens."
+---

+- **Agent** = Uses LLMs and Frameworks to perform complex tasks across various domains using different prompts.

+## Reflection
+I'm a bit tired today so I'm not grasping stuff as well.
+However, it's cool to learn about different prompting methods.
+It's giving me some ideas about different things like using Chain-of-Thought prompting to not only do math or coding problems but to do real thinking about day to day problems.

+## 🧠 Lesson: LangChain LCEL Chaining Method
+- **LCEL** = (LangChain Expression Language) Pattern for building LangChain applications using the pipe (|) operator to connect components.
+-  **Runnables** = Connects input and output steps.
+Two types **Sequential** and **Parallel**
+-  **Sequential Runnable** = Runs one after the next using output from 1st Runnable as input to second Runnable
+-  **Parallel Runnable** = Uses same input.
+Processes everything at the same time.

 ### Module 2 – LangChain Core Concepts